-In the corridor between the two main buildings you'll find a curious item encased in glass: a tremendous coil of rope made from human hair.
-Following the destruction of the temple in the 1880s, an eager group of female temple devotees donated their locks to make the ropes that hauled the massive timbers used for reconstruction.
+There’s a tremendous coil of rope made from human hair on display in the passageway.
+Following the destruction of the temple in the 1880s, a group of female temple devotees donated their locks to make the ropes that hauled the massive timbers used for reconstruction.

 Higashi Hongan-ji was established in 1602 by Shogun Tokugawa Ieyasu in a ‘divide and conquer’ attempt to weaken the power of the enormously popular Jōdo Shin-shū (True Pure Land) school.
 The temple is now the headquarters of the Ōtani branch of Jōdo Shin-shū.